sourcebots/sbot/docs/source/kit/power-board.rst

 the version of the firmware it has installed.

-If the Power Board starts beeping (and all the outputs turn off) then this means that the whole board’s current limit has been triggered.
+If the Power Board starts beeping (and all the outputs turn off) then this means that the whole board's current limit has been triggered.

 Controls
 --------